hudson-ayers/wcet-rs/README.md

 is contained in a git submodule of this repository, as Tock uses a non-Cargo based build system and is not published as a crate.

-This code also uses a fork of Haybale that adds Rust-specific symbolic execution support, allowing this tool to effectively handle code with dynamic dispatch of trait method calls.
+This code uses a fork of Haybale that adds Rust-specific symbolic execution support, allowing this tool to effectively handle code with dynamic dispatch of trait method calls.
 This fork also makes some assumptions that are true for Tock, but not true for all Rust code: